CodeAPretzel/Hack-A-Bit-0x01-Writeup/README.md

 <br>

-Finally, like a .zip file but without compression, we have to unpack the .tar file using the following command:
+Finally, just like a .zip file, we have to unpack the .tar file using the following command:

 <br>